downson-lang/downson/SPECIFICATION.md

 **Implementation Specific**

-  * If a list item contains multiple values, then the behaviour is implementation specific:
+  * If a list item contains multiple values, then the behavior is implementation specific:

       * ignore the previous value,
       * ignore the current value.

-    However, regardless of the exact behaviour, an *ambiguous syntax* must be emitted.
+    However, regardless of the exact behavior, an *ambiguous syntax* must be emitted.

 **Interpretation Error**